Recipes for “Rice and Beans Budget”

 And here’s where you can find the rest of the “beans recipes, “rice recipes,” and “quinoa recipes” that are posted here on $5 Dinners.

-Plus there are LOTS more in both of my cookbooks!
+Plus there are LOTS more in my cookbooks and Viral Meal Plans using ingredients from Costco!

 I hope this list helps bring a little creativity to your dinner table, as you continue on your penny pinching journey to get out of debt or make your financial dreams come true!!!